-Surface treatments are sometimes applied to give the product a nicer finish or to make it more manageable, however it is usually intended for corrosion protection.
+Surface treatments can be applied to give the product a nicer finish or to make it more manageable, although it is usually applied to protect against corrosion.

 Various coatings are available, i.e.:

 - Metallic(good protection, including hot dip / zinc plated and cadmium)

 · Organic (extremely high protection, no hydrogen embrittlement, i.e. PTFE)

 The metallic coatings can be applied in several different ways, i.e.:

 - Galvanised(immersed in a bath and by precipitating the metal layer with alternating current, i.e. electrolytic zinc plating).